Museum in Residence

-One of the principles of the Children’s Museums approach is to support children’s caregivers to in turn support the children.
+One of the principles of Dadu's approach is to support children’s caregivers to in turn support the children.
 This is intrinsic to the way the MIR is rolled out.
 Each residency is accompanied by teacher professional development sessions, ideally to first shape and design the installation, and then to introduce the installation, equipment, possibilities, and run-through learning-through-play philosophy and facilitation approaches.

 An overview of our impact

 The programme has positively impacted our partner institution’s teaching practices and student’s learning.